SteveBarnett/Remixing/_thinking/zen/the-art-of-just-sitting.md

 - If you once rest in this absorption, then you directly illumine the mind–so we realise it is the main gate to the way of enlightenment.
 - **Don't study or practice too many things.**

+### Shikantaza

+- To do shikantaza, one must have a firm faith in the fact that all beings are fundamentally buddhas.
+- ... shikantaza is the actualisation of enlightenment itself.

+### The Tenzo Kyokun and Shikantaza

+- This idea of concentrating wholly on one thing is the cornerstone of the teachings of Dogen.
+- When we look at a cup that is set down between the two of us ... in a very rough sense, we proceed to separate the reality of the situation by entertaining the idea that we both see the same cup.
+- My personal life experience is as the same time the world of reality.
+Conversely, the world of reality constitutes my mind.
+- In the same way that various secretions and hormones flow through the organs of the body, **thoughts can be likened to secretions of the mind**.